commonhaus/foundation/README.md

 **Ecosystem Health**: Prioritize the security, longevity, and accessibility of Commonhaus projects.

-**Open Source Assurance**: Guarantee the community that all code under our banner will remain open source, ensuring consistent, long-term availability in trusted repositories like Maven Central.
+**Open Source Assurance**: Guarantee to the community that all code under our banner will remain open source, ensuring its consistent and long-term availability in trusted repositories like Maven Central.

 **Project Autonomy**: Empower project maintainers with the freedom to define their governance.
 Our foundation strives for simplicity, eliminating 'pay-to-play' models and minimizing administrative overhead.

 ## Unique Characteristics

-**Preservation of Project Identity**: Unlike many foundations where projects get absorbed into the larger brand.
-Commonhaus projects not only retain but celebrate their original identities.
+**Preservation of Project Identity**: Unlike many foundations, where projects get absorbed into the larger brand, Commonhaus projects not only retain but celebrate their original identities.
 While domain names and trademarks are donated, they don't dissolve into the foundation's overarching brand.
 Your project remains unmistakably yours.

 **Simplified Governance with Core Principles**: We believe in an uncluttered approach with only two non-negotiable tenets: